Counselling 101: Essentials for New Professionals

 Remember, developing empathy towards your clients is central to counseling.
 It is your ability to resonate with the feelings, thoughts, and attitudes of your clients that can often bring about transformative changes in their lives.
 Being empathetic allows you to create an environment of trust and understanding, where your client feels comfortable to share and open up about their struggles.

 Moreover, remember that counselling is not about offering quick fixes, neither is it a one-size-fits-all approach.
 It demands patience, active listening, and genuine interest in the well-being of others.
-As a counsellor, your role is to guide your clients towards realising their personal strengths and learning the coping mechanisms needed to overcome their challenges.
+As a counsellor, your role is to guide your clients towards realising their strengths and learning the coping mechanisms needed to overcome their challenges.

 In conclusion, the realm of counselling offers a rich and rewarding career path marked by constant growth and the chance to make a positive and lasting impact on the lives of others.
 By building a firm foundational understanding of its practices and principles and practicing empathy and patience, each aspiring counsellor can embark on a fulfilling journey of helping others navigate their life's challenges.